 Our brains like habits.
 Therefore maintain with your child’s usual bedtime routine, i.e. warm bath, brush teeth and story.
 This is even more important when you are staying away from home over Christmas.
 Here, sleeping in a strange room, and on a different mattress makes it harder to get to sleep.
 This is known as ‘first night syndrome’ when we naturally stay more alert.
 So bring cuddly toys, favourite books, and even bedding and their favourite pillow to make your child feel secure and ‘at home’, minimising the ‘first-night effect’.

 9) Allow extra time to get to sleep.

 If you think it’s going to take them longer to get to sleep, get them into bed ½ hour earlier to allow for the additional excitement.
 Perhaps remind little ones that Santa won’t come until they are sound asleep.

 10) Set a good example.

 Children tend to copy what we do.
 They also ‘buy into rules’ if they think they are fair.
 Therefore, always set a good example by going to bed on time too.
 This helps your children understand that they won’t be missing out on any more fun.
 For more tips on kids-sleep see our post https://thesleepsite.co.uk/how-to-help-your-children-sleep-better/

-I hope these tips give you a few ideas on how to reduce the stress, and get your children to sleep easily on Christmas Eve.
+I hope these tips give you a few ideas on how to reduce stress and get your children to sleep easily on Christmas Eve.